SpiffInc/polyn-ruby/README.md

 When an event is received, it is validated against the configured validator, and if valid the method tied to the event within the service is called.

+#### Acknowledging Events

+When an event is received and processed the service will need to  acknowledge the event.
+This is done by calling the `#acknowledge` method on the `Polyn::Context` object.
+If the service does not acknowledge the event, the event will remain in queue to be consumed.

 ## Validators
 A validator is a class that implements the `Polyn::Validators::Base` interface.
 The default validator is